Dark Victory (play): Production

 After 51 performances, on December 20, 1934, it was the first sold-out performance since the opening night.
 But Bankhead awoke to find that she had lost her voice.
-Estelle Winwood, who’d spent the night at Bankhead's, called for a doctor.
+Estelle Winwood, who'd spent the night at Bankhead's, called for a doctor.
 He instructed Bankhead to proceed to the theater and that he would meet her there, but by the time Bankhead reached the theater, her face was swelling rapidly.
 She was sent home and the matinee was canceled.
 Bankhead had contracted an infection that was then (before the advent of antibiotics) potentially deadly.
 Without Bankhead, Whitney was not interested in prolonging the run of Dark Victory, and it closed immediately.

 Reception

 The play was generally received well critically, and Bankhead's acting was praised.
 However, the play was commercially unsuccessful.

-Robert Garland in the Telegram, reviewing the play, wrote that Bankhead had acted with “unflagging skill.”
-In the Sun, Richard Lockridge wrote: “Miss Bankhead gives an altogether admirable performance for the first sane act and a half.
-At odd moments even in the later difficult moments she brings into her playing a note of tense feeling which cuts through the theatricalism.”
+Robert Garland in the Telegram, reviewing the play, wrote that Bankhead had acted with "unflagging skill".
+In the Sun, Richard Lockridge wrote: "Miss Bankhead gives an altogether admirable performance for the first sane act and a half.
+At odd moments even in the later difficult moments she brings into her playing a note of tense feeling which cuts through the theatricalism."

 Percy Hammond of the Herald Tribune wrote of the scene where Judith, at her nadir, considers giving herself to the groom at her estate stables.
-“Miss Bankhead was gorgeously tempting and tempted, and for a moment or two many of us feared that she would request him to visit her in the middle of the night.”
+"Miss Bankhead was gorgeously tempting and tempted, and for a moment or two many of us feared that she would request him to visit her in the middle of the night."

-Regarding the lukewarm commercial reception, Variety speculated that Dark Victory was the right play at the wrong time (ie, the Great Depression.
+Regarding the lukewarm commercial reception, Variety speculated that Dark Victory was the right play at the wrong time (i.e., the Great Depression.
 Public audiences greatly preferred comedy, fantasy, and other escapist or light-hearted productions, over tragedies).
-“Tragedy has a place in the theatre, but it seems so much vexation has plagued the people that they prefer to be amused instead of going through an ordeal.”
-The paper’s “Ibee.” reported that several spectators in the first-night audience had passed out in response to the intensely realistic medical examination Tallulah received in the opening scene.
+"Tragedy has a place in the theatre, but it seems so much vexation has plagued the people that they prefer to be amused instead of going through an ordeal."
+The paper's "Ibee." reported that several spectators in the first-night audience had passed out in response to the intensely realistic medical examination Tallulah received in the opening scene.